aplsimple/expagog/README.md

 To select another chart topic, click the drop-down list in the chart toolbar.
 In this list, you can select individual histogram topics or selected topics.
 After marking the selected topics in *Polygons* list, charts are created for them when selecting *Polygon*.

 The *Totals* means the sum of all the values of all topics, regardless of their *weight* expressed in the *AggrEG* formula.
+Thus, *Totals* reflects your general activity in *expagog*.

 The **weeks** switch allows you to create charts by weeks and days.
 After clicking a week or a day, the corresponding table is displayed.